 If you use a moisture meter and you measure your wood moisture level a good level to be at is between 15% to 18%.
 If your wood is above this recommended level you need to let it dry.

-The recommendation is to let your wood sign dry for a 2-3 days in the sun (Preferably) or a heated space to ensure you moisture level comes down.
+The recommendation is to let your wood sign dry for 2-3 days in the sun (Preferably) or a heated space to ensure your moisture level comes down.

 Prepping Your Wood Sign For Outdoor Paint

-As with the moisture content in your wood sign, prepping your wood sign for paint is highly important and although a little work at this point it will prove to keep you wood sign looking the same as time goes by.
+As with the moisture content in your wood sign, prepping your wood sign for paint is highly important, and although a little work at this point will prove to keep your wood sign looking the same as time goes by.

-You want to ensure to remove dirt, mold or algae (If you are looking to use a scrape piece of wood or a piece of wood which was really wet).
+You want to ensure to remove dirt, mold, or algae (If you are looking to use a scrap piece of wood or a piece of wood that was really wet).
 If you have an excessive amount of dirt, mold, or algae you can use a pressure washer to clean as well.
-A pressure washer will get in the the little nooks and do a great job cleaning your wood sign.
+A pressure washer will get in the little nooks and do a great job cleaning your wood sign.
 Keep in mind safety and use a mask and safety glasses.

-If you use a pressure washer ensure you refer to the previous topic on making sure you wood moisture level is acceptable.
+If you use a pressure washer ensure you refer to the previous topic on making sure your wood moisture level is acceptable.

 Priming Your Wood Sign For Outside Paint

-Exposed wood which resides outside requires a primer paint.
+Exposed wood that resides outside requires primer paint.
 What it does is provides a bond for all subsequent coats of outdoor paint.
 Imagine building a house, you start with the foundation, the same applies to painting your outside wood sign.

-Paint which include primer are new to the market.
+Paint which includes primer is new to the market.
 Do you use the paint which includes primer?
-Initially from my research I would not recommend them as the product line is really good for interior paint however not that great yet for exterior.
+Initially, from my research, I would not recommend them as the product line is really good for interior paint however not that great yet for the exterior.